LylaAtta123/intersession_data_2023/week1/content_day2/tutorial_github.md

 - In terminal enter the command `git clone [repo address]`.
 I like to keep all my GitHub repos in a folder called GitHub for organizational purposes. <br>

 4. Make and push a change in your local repo
 - As your first change to the class GitHub, create a profile (real or imaginary) to add to the class website.
-Copy and modify the template example in the authors folder. <br>
+Copy and modify the template example in the authors folder.
+Add a profile photo to the profiles folder. <br>
 - To sync the changes you have made locally to your remote repository hosted on GitHub you need to:
 	- Add the changes to the git staging area.
 This tells git which changes you want to sync to the remote repository.
 We want to sync all (1) changes:
 		- In terminal, navigate to your GitHub repo. `cd [directory name]` to navigate to a directory, `cd ..` to navigate to a parent directory, and `ls` to list file in current directory are helpful commands. <br>